-I’m now financially independent.
-I didn’t get this way overnight, nor did I do it by selling books or advice.
-I did it the same way you can: one paycheck at a time over many years.
+I’m now financially independent, but I didn’t get this way overnight.
+Nor did I do it by selling books, offering seminars or appearing on “Oprah.”
+I did it the same way you’re doing it: one paycheck at a time over long periods of time.

-1. Live like you’re going to die tomorrow, but invest like you’re going to live forever
+1. Live like you’ll die tomorrow, but invest like you’ll live forever

-The ease of making money in stocks, real estate, or other risk-based assets is inversely proportional to your time horizon.
+The ease of making money in stocks, real estate or other risk-based assets is inversely proportional to the time horizon.
 In other words, making money over long periods of time is easy — making money overnight is the flip of a coin.

 The biggest winner in my IRA is Apple.
-I don’t remember exactly when I bought it, but I’m guessing it was in 2002 or 2003.
-My split adjusted price is around $1/share: As I write this, Apple’s trading at around $126/share.
-Had I been listening to CNBC or some other outlet promoting constant trading, I almost certainly wouldn’t still own it.
+I believe I bought it in 2002 or 2003, and I still have it.
+Had I been listening to CNBC or some other media outlet promoting trading, I almost certainly wouldn’t still own it.

 2. Listen to your own voice above all others

 My job as a consumer reporter has included listening to countless sad stories about nice people being separated from their money by people who weren’t so nice.
-While these stories run the gamut from real estate deals to working from home, they all start the same way: with a promise of something that seems too good to be true.
+These stories run the gamut from real estate deals to work-from-home scams, but they all start the same way: with a promise of something that seems too good to be true.

-And they all end the same way: It was to good to be true.
+And they all end the same way: It was too good to be true.

 3. Covet bad economic times